IF NOT… IT COULD COST YOU THOUSANDS OF DOLLARS!

 - Who is paying for it?

-- As much as they truly want to be able to dedicate hours to every student, some public high school guidance counselors just don’t have enough hours in the day to help every student and family
+- As much as they genuinely want to be able to dedicate hours to every student, some public high school guidance counselors just don’t have enough hours in the day to help every student and family.
+I work with these folks weekly and they want to do everything they can, but they just don’t have enough hours in the day to cover everything in college admissions, college financial aid and college funding for every family and every need point.

-- Most mass affluent clients (folks that do not qualify for need-based financial aid) simply can’t afford $75,000 a year for college
+- Most mass affluent clients (folks that do not qualify for need-based financial aid) simply can’t afford $75,000 a year for college.
+And those that have a money tree in their backyard, don’t realize paying full sticker is avoidable.

 With deficits in the billions, most states have little money to subsidize their state universities.
 As a result, the cost is now over $25,000 per year, per student.

 Ten years ago, you could pay for college expenses with a few low-cost loans.
-Today, Stafford (student) loan interest rates are 5.2%, and it’s not uncommon for students to graduate from college with $25,000 to $40,000 of debt.
+Today, Direct Federal loan interest rates are 6.2%, and it’s common for students to graduate from college with $25,000 to $40,000 of debt.

 The cost of college is now so high that parents must shell out a considerable chunk of their income and savings, and yet they still need to borrow as much as $100,000, or more, for education.